MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/interpreter/Interpreter.md

 VariableSymbol iSymbol = // resolve for "i" in the model's scope int i = interpreter.loadVariable(iSymbol).asInt(); // i == 2
 int j = interpreter.loadVariable(jSymbol).asInt(); // j == 3
-// j is already in the interpreter's scope, use 'store' to set a new value interpreter.storeVariable(jSymbol, MIValueFactory.createValue(4));
+// j is already in the interpreter's scope,
+// use 'store' to set a new value interpreter.storeVariable(jSymbol, MIValueFactory.createValue(4));
 ```

-## How to use Java Classes in the Interpreter
+## Sandboxing – How to use Java Classes in the Interpreter

 Simply initialize Class2MC and Java classes can be used with the interpreter.